davidadrianrg/tank-level-control/README.md

 scp ./raspberry.py pi@your_raspberry_ip:/home/pi/tank-level-control/.
 scp ./configuration.yaml pi@your_raspberry_ip:/home/pi/tank-level-control/.
 ```
-Make sure you have installed the python dependencies for this project in your Raspberry Pi
+Make sure you have installed the python dependencies for this project in your Raspberry Pi.
-You can do it using ```pip3``` python package manager.
+You can do it using ```pip3``` python package manager:
 ```bash
 pip3 install paho.mqtt pyyaml spidev
 ```
-And install the mosquitto mqtt broker if you want to have it in your Raspberry pi
+And install the mosquitto mqtt broker if you want to have it in your Raspberry Pi:
 ```bash
 sudo apt-get install mosquitto
 ```